bryanknox/bryanknox.github.io/_posts/2021-12-08-dotnet-user-secrets-init-cli-notes.md

 `--id \<USERSECRETSID>`

-Specifies the user secret ID to be set in the Visual Studio project file.
+Specifies the `UserSecretsId` to be set in the Visual Studio project file.

-If the Id option is not specified then the tool defaults to using a new GUID as the user secret ID.
+If the Id option is not specified then the tool defaults to using a new GUID as the `UserSecretsId`.

-The specified user secret ID is set as the inner text of the `<UserSecretsId>` element added or updated in the Visual Studio project file.
+The specified `UserSecretsId` is set as the inner text of the `<UserSecretsId>` element added or updated in the Visual Studio project file.

-The user secret ID to used can be simple text, it does not need to be a GUID.
+The `UserSecretsId` to used can be simple text, it does not need to be a GUID.

-The user secrets store associated with the specified user secret ID does not need to already exist.
+The user secrets store associated with the specified `UserSecretsId` does not need to already exist.

-*The `dotnet user-secrets init` command does NOT create the user secrets store associated with the user secret ID.*
+*The `dotnet user-secrets init` command does NOT create the user secrets store associated with the `UserSecretsId`.*

-Currently (version `6.0.0-rtm.21526.8+ae1a6cbe225b99c0bf38b7e31bf60cb653b73a52`) the user secret ID is used in the file path of the user secrets store's `secret.json` file.
+Currently (version `6.0.0-rtm.21526.8+ae1a6cbe225b99c0bf38b7e31bf60cb653b73a52`) the `UserSecretsId` is used in the file path of the user secrets store's `secret.json` file.

-> **Warning:** The user secret ID should *contain only valid file path characters* for the operating systems of the machines where the Visual Studio project file will be used.
+> **Warning:** The `UserSecretsId` should *contain only valid file path characters* for the operating systems of the machines where the Visual Studio project file will be used.
 >
-> The `dotnet user-secrets init` command does not enforce that requirement and will succeed in setting a user secret ID, but other `dotnet user-secrets` commands will produce errors like the following example when they encounter such user secret IDs.
+> The `dotnet user-secrets init` command does not enforce that requirement and will succeed in setting a `UserSecretsId`, but other `dotnet user-secrets` commands will produce errors like the following example when they encounter such `UserSecretsId`s.
 > ```text
-> Command failed : Invalid character ':' found in the user secrets ID at index '3'.
+> Command failed : Invalid character ':' found in the `UserSecretsId` at index '3'.
 > ```
->The limitation is required because in the current Secret Manager tool (version `6.0.0-rtm.21526.8+ae1a6cbe225b99c0bf38b7e31bf60cb653b73a52`) implementation the user secret ID is used to form the file path to the user secrets store's `secret.json` file.
+>The limitation is required because in the current Secret Manager tool (version `6.0.0-rtm.21526.8+ae1a6cbe225b99c0bf38b7e31bf60cb653b73a52`) implementation the `UserSecretsId` is used to form the file path to the user secrets store's `secret.json` file.

 ### Project Option

 `-p|--project <PROJECT>`

-Path to the Visual Studio project file where the user secrets ID will be added or updated.
+Path to the Visual Studio project file where the `UserSecretsId` will be added or updated.

 If the project option is not specified then the tool defaults to searching the current directory for the Visual Studio project file.